 The South Coast of Western Australia has to be one of the most rugged, wild, and isolated places on earth.
 Visitors to the South Coast of Western Australia seem to overlook it alongside its far more sophisticated and glamorous, cousin Margaret River.
 While the Margaret River Wine Region becomes more populous, and even trendier (if that is possible), the South Coast offers that taste of wilderness.
 It offers life in connection with nature that originally made Margaret River famous.

 We totally recommend the extra drive (of about 2 hours further south) to discover one of Western Australia’s best-kept secrets.
 These are the 11 not to miss things on the South Coast of Western Australia with Kids.
+Read on to find out all about the WA coast.

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.